The volumes below are just some on the subject, I’d be glad to hear of other recommendations – particularly on individual vessel histories

 John C. Fredricksen, compiler.
 War of 1812 Eyewitness Accounts: an annotated bibliography (Connecticut: Greenwood Press, 1997

-David J. Starkey British Privateering Enterprise in the Eighteenth century (UK: University of Exeter Press, 1990) - see Prize Law for this work.
+David J. Starkey British Privateering Enterprise in the Eighteenth century (UK: University of Exeter Press, 1990) - see Prize Law for an extract this work.

 Google scholar will give note of the latest academic work.